A Localized Orthogonal Decomposition Method for Heterogeneous Mixed-Dimensional Problems: Introduction

 The simulation of physical processes in highly heterogeneous media is challenging, especially when the material contains thin structures such as fractures, cracks, or reinforcements.
 Resolving these features explicitly in large scale simulation can be prohibitively expensive, potentially exceeding the available computing resources.
 A common and effective alternative is to model these thin structures as lower-dimensional interfaces, embedded within a higher-dimensional bulk domain.
 Such problems arise in many applications, most prominently in the modeling of flow through fractured porous media.
 In this context, the fractures are modeled as lower-dimensional manifolds with effective interface conditions; see, e.g.,~\cite{Martin2005,Arrars2019,Boon2018,DelPra2017,Fumagalli2018}.
 Related problems include modeling vascular networks embedded in biological tissue; see~\cite{Fritz2022}.

 From a numerical perspective, solving mixed-dimensional PDEs presents several challenges.
 Classical finite element methods require meshes that resolve the complex geometry of embedded features, which can become intractable for a large number of interfaces.
 The situation is further complicated by the presence of strongly heterogeneous and oscillatory coefficients, which must also be resolved by the considered meshes.
 This situation is typical in porous media flow where the permeability varies rapidly in the bulk regions between interfaces.
 This paper focuses precisely on such a setting: we study a mixed-dimensional, elliptic diffusion problem with highly heterogeneous coefficients.
+For such problems, we develop a multiscale method that constructs problem-adapted, locally computable basis functions defined on a coarse mesh.
+Since these basis functions capture the essential features of the underlying problem, accurate approximations can be obtained even on very coarse meshes that do not resolve the fine-scale features of the problem.

-Many numerical methods have been developed for solving partial differential equations on surfaces.
+In general, numerous numerical methods have been developed to solve partial differential equations on surfaces.
 A foundational contribution to the finite element approximation of the Laplace–Beltrami equation was given in \cite{Dziuk1988}, where the method is formulated on a polyhedral approximation of the surface (see also the comprehensive overview in \cite{Dziuk2013}).
 Alternative approaches include trace-based methods~\cite{Burman2018,Burman2014,Olshanskii2009}, in which surface functions are represented as traces of functions defined in a higher-dimensional ambient space.
 Finite element methods for coupled bulk–interface problems have also been the subject of extensive research; see, for example,~\cite{Elliott2012,Martin2005}.
 More recently, a fitted finite element method has been introduced in \cite{Hellman2023}, with particular emphasis on establishing Poincaré-type inequalities for the coupled bulk–interface model.